 Managing long-term and late side effects of DIG

 Sometimes, side effects may linger beyond the active treatment period.
 These are called long-term side effects.
 In addition, other side effects called late effects may develop months or even years afterwards.
-Late effects can occur almost anywhere in the body and include physical problems, such as heart and lung problems and second cancers, emotional and cognitive (memory, thinking, and attention) problems, such as anxiety, depression, and learning difficulties.
+Late effects can occur almost anywhere in the body.
+They include physical problems, such as heart and lung problems and second cancers, which is a new cancer that happens in someone who has had a tumor before.
+They also include emotional problems, such as anxiety and depression, and problems with memory, thinking, attention, and learning.

 Based on the type of treatment your child received, the doctor will recommend what examinations and tests are needed to check for late effects.
 Follow-up care should address your child’s quality of life, including any developmental or emotional concerns.